The Campaigners Efforts of Saving an Edwardian 1902 Open Air Ladies Baths from potential disappearance in 2002

 The cast iron iron brackets supporting the barge boarded roof constitute the only non utilitarian decorative element to the design.

-Although it is quite difficult without further research to give Kings Meadow Swimming Pool greater National context, our current understanding of this type of pool is less than complete and this example has claims to some interest as an early example of an outdoor pool.
+\Although it is quite difficult without further research to give Kings Meadow Swimming Pool greater National context, our current understanding of this type of pool is less than complete and this example has claims to some interest as an early example of an outdoor pool.”
+Professional View “On inspection of the iron columns I found a label.
+It appeared to me that the tag had been added after the column had been made and not molded with it The one I was able to read was Allens * Reading Reading.”

 Ref.
 Kelly’s Directory 1903 – Ref Reading Directory 1903 P. 371 by courtesy of Sidney Gould.